MichaelsonT/PyGames/Space Dodge/README.md

 🚀Check my little game :D🚀

 To play the game, you just need to double-click the main.py.
+Dont forget to have python(https://www.python.org/) and pygames installed(on cmd "pip install pygame")

 Can u beat my High Score 🤩!?